Misplaced Nasogastric (NG) Feeding Tube

 Grant was pronounced dead at 9:10 pm that evening, the nasogastric tube had pierced the little infant’s trachea, drowning him on his own milk.
 He was just 11 days old.

 But Grant Lars Visscher did not die in vain.
-Oh no. His mother has been on one of the most tenacious missions since this tragic medical error, inspiring us and so many others along the way.
+His mother has been on one of the most tenacious missions since this tragic medical error, inspiring us and so many others along the way.
 If Grant could see what his mother has achieved, he would be extremely proud.

 Turning personal tragedy into a mission to save others